The Ultimate Fighting Championship (UFC) is the planet’s leading mixed martial arts (MMA) promotion.

 Why Are Soccer Kicks Illegal in UFC?

-In the early days of the UFC (1993 to 2000), the promotion rose to prominence due to the no holds barred fighting that it advertised.
+In the early days of the UFC (1993 to 2000), the promotion rose to prominence due to its advertised no-holds barred fighting.
 They famously brandished the slogan:

 “There are no rules!”UFC